Virtual Analog Modeling of Distortion Circuits Using Neural Ordinary Differential Equations: Extension for Virtual Analog Modeling

 In \Figure{fig:odenet_fe_diagram}, we show how ODENet works under the forward Euler integration scheme \cite{Yeh2007}.
 The current input sample and current output sample are provided to the derivative network that estimates the current derivative value.
 This derivative value is used to estimate the next output sample, which is retained for the subsequent iteration.

-The difference between the processing in \Figure{fig:odenet_fe_diagram} and \ac{STN} (\ac{ResNet}) processing is that the latter would use a ``current input, previous output'' neural network input, not the ``previous input, previous output.''
-What is more, \ac{STN} uses a scaling factor $h_{\tau}$ not a time step $dt$.
-For comparison, the update equation of the \ac{STN} is \cite{Parker2019}
+The difference between the processing in \Figure{fig:odenet_fe_diagram} and \ac{STN} (\ac{ResNet}) processing is that the latter would use a ``current input, previous output'' neural network input, not the ``previous input, previous output'' (see Figure 2 in \cite{Parker2019}).
+Generally speaking, while \ac{STN} has a fixed numerical scheme, ODENet allows for a flexible choice of a numerical solver and a use of different solvers at training and at test time.
+Additionally, ODENet learns the continuous derivative, whereas the \ac{STN} learns its discrete approximation.
+Finally, ODENet and \ac{STN} have significantly different learning dynamics.
+From our observations, the training of \ac{STN} requires severe regularization in the form of learning rate schedules \cite{Smith2018}.